smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - Provides an interface `getPayloadLog` to build an upkeep payload for a particular log on demand by giving a trigger as in input.
 It gets only the required log from the log buffer or reads it from log poller if not found in buffer.
 This is used by the recovery flow
+- It does not return a payload for a newer log to ensure recovery logs are isolated from latest logs.
+It verifies that the log is part of the filters for that upkeep and it is still present on chain
+- Checks whether the log has been already processed within the upkeepState

 #### Log Buffer